knkhattar/terminal-commands/linux.md

 Type content

-:wq

- Saving and Closing the file
+:wq // for write and quit

 Shift+zz - Save the file and quit

-:w - Save the file but keep it open
+:w - write but keep it open

 :q - Quit without saving

-:wq - Save the file and quit

-## Moving within a file
+**Moving within a file **

 k - Move cursor up